koelschnj/Hepatic-Immune-Cell-Patterns-Code/README.md

 # Hepatic-Immune-Cell-Patterns-Code
-**The script in this repository holds a sequential workflow of 6 steps.**
+**The script in this repository holds a sequential workflow of 6 steps**

 1. SingleR reference database annotations, marker assessment of annotated cell types, and initial visualization
 2. Use of reference database annotated cell type markers, marker gene-based principal component analysis (PCA), and quality control and filtering